phpseclib/mcrypt_compat/README.md

 - ctr
 - ecb
 - nofb
+- ofb
 - stream

-Although `nofb` is supported `ofb` is not.
-Further, mcrypt_compat's `ncfb` implementation has some incompatibles with mcrypt's implementation where `mcrypt_generic` and `mdecrypt_generic` are concerned.
+mcrypt_compat's `ncfb` implementation has some incompatibles with mcrypt's implementation where `mcrypt_generic` and `mdecrypt_generic` are concerned.
 The unit tests elaborate.